Museum Studies Immersion

 MUSE-221/HIST-221 | Introduction to Public History Public history is using the research-based methods and techniques of historians to conduct historical work in the public sphere.
 If you've gone to a museum, conducted an oral history, researched your old house, or learned from an interpreter at a park or historic site, you've seen public history in action.
 This course will introduce students to the wide variety of careers in public history, and will examine the challenges and opportunities that come with doing history in, with, and for the public.
 Lecture 3 (Spring). |

-MUSE-224 | History & Theory of Exhibitions Art exhibitions are organized around a curatorial premise, a statement that articulates an idea allowing for the selection of work included in an exhibition.
-This course begins with an overview of exhibition history, starting with the transformation of the Louvre into the first public art museum following the French Revolution, where art history, a discipline developed in the 19th century, was enlisted to organize exhibition.
-The course then examines the proliferation of types of exhibitions that accompanies modernism, up to the present, paying close attention to the curatorial premise animating the exhibitions.
+MUSE-224 | History & Theory of Exhibitions Exhibitions are organized around a creative curatorial premise, a statement that articulates an idea allowing for the selection of work included in an exhibition.
+This course begins with an overview of exhibition history, starting with the transformation of the Louvre into the first public art museum following the French Revolution, where art history, a discipline developed in the 19th century, was enlisted to organize exhibitions.
+The class analyzes how art and exhibitions represent the cultural contexts in which they are created.
+The course examines the proliferation of types of exhibitions that accompanies modernism, up to the present, paying close attention to the curatorial premise animating the exhibitions.
 Lecture 3 (Spring). |

 MUSE-225 | Museums & the Digital Age The digital revolution has profoundly influenced how we think about the world around us.
 Information once available only to experts is now accessible digitally to a much broader audience.
 Museums, archives, and libraries have adapted to this democratization of knowledge and decentralization of access in myriad ways.
 As visitors to museums—whether online or onsite—each of us is part of the creation, consumption, and reception of digital information.
 What does this mean for museums and for us as audiences and consumers of such information?
 How has the combination of digital technology and social media increased visitors’ abilities for interaction with cultural institutions, their collections, and other visitors?
 This course will examine the history and evolution of museum practices as they adapt to new technologies and rethink traditional museum practices.
 The course has no pre-requisite and is open to students of all majors.
 Lecture 3 (Fall). |

 MUSE-226 | Introduction to Digital Cultural Heritage Cultural heritage is a fluid term that applies broadly to the creation, protection, and preservation of material objects and intangible practices for future generations.
-This course examines the concepts associated with cultural heritage and the way the term has evolved over time to encompass many forms of practice.
-With a global outlook, the course explores the various forms that cultural heritage takes and considers the issues that are raised.
+This course examines the concepts associated with tangible, intangible, and natural cultural heritage with a global outlook.
+Through readings, discussion, and projects, the course explores the various forms that cultural heritage takes and frames them in terms of digital creation, consumption, and preservation.
 Course content may be site-specific.
 Lecture 3 (Spring). |

 MUSE-249 | Topics in Archives, Museums, and Community Collections Topics courses offer the opportunity to build knowledge specific to events, issues, and opportunities unique to archives, museums, and collecting institutions.
 Topics and methods vary from term to term, though each offering features an introduction to a concept, methodology, institution, or other subfield of study within museum studies or public history.
 Students develop theoretical and experiential knowledge of the topic under investigation while fostering opportunities to respond to recent events or to partner with local organizations and institutions.
 Students also create deliverables appropriate to the experience.
 The topic will be announced prior to the course offering.
 The course may be repeated for credit since topics will normally vary from semester to semester.
 Lecture (Fall or Spring). |